radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 ---
 # Create an Environment

-This guide provides an overview of the steps required to create a new environment in Cloud Manager.
+This guide provides an overview of the steps required to create a new environment in Environment Operations Center.

 An environment is where a Radiant One product lives.
 Each environment is completely isolated and contains endpoints to access different applications.